twesigomwedavid/linux-and-R-intro/assignments/R-practical-1.md

 ```
 Kindly submit the practical1.R script (Task 1 and Task 2) and the two .html documents (Task 3) for marking.
+Preferably, you could convert the html documents into PDFs using free online software.
 ```